sourcehut-mirrors/chawan/doc/image.md

 it is "img-codec+png:".
 (This indeed means that only "image" MIME types can be used.)

-Like all schemes, these are defined (and overridable) in the urimethodmap file, and are implemented as local CGI programs.
+Like all schemes, these are defined (and overridable) in the browsecap file, and are implemented as local CGI programs.
 These programs take an encoded image on stdin, and dump the decoded RGBA data to stdout - when encoding, vice versa.